Catalonia national football team: Copa Príncep d'Astúries

 As well as playing other regional teams from throughout Spain and Europe, the 1920s also saw the Catalan XI play several international friendly matches.
 On 13 March 1924, at the Camp de Les Corts, the Catalan XI played Spain for the first time.
-The Spain XI included Josep Samitier and Zamora, two of the best Catalan players of the era, while the Catalan XI featured Alcántara and Sagibarba.
-Samiter scored twice to help Spain to a 7–0 win.
+The Spain XI included Josep Samitier and Zamora, regarded as two of the best Catalan players of the era, while the Catalan XI featured Alcántara and Sagibarba.
+Samitier scored twice to help Spain to a 7–0 win.
 On 13 December 1925, Samitier, Zamora, Alcántara and Sagibarba were on the same side as the Catalan XI beat Czechoslovakia at the Estadi de Sarrià.
 After conceding a penalty and going down 1–0, Sagibarba then equalized with another penalty before Samitier clinched a 2–1 win.
 On 7 July 1926, the Catalan XI played Czechoslovakia in Prague.
-Despite Samitier putting the Catalans 1–0 ahead, they eventually lost 2–1.
+Despite Samitier scoring the match's first goal for Catalonia, they eventually lost 2–1.

 Catalonia vs. Brazil

-During the 1930s, Catalonia continued playing friendly games against an array of teams; 1934 was a particularly good year.
+During the 1930s, Catalonia continued playing friendly games against an array of teams with 1934 including the bulk of their more-competitive friendlies.
 On 2 February, they played Spain and lost 2–0 at Les Corts.
 Four months later, they played Brazil twice.
 On 17 June, the Catalan XI beat Brazil 2–1 at Les Corts and then on 24 June, they held them to a 2–2 draw at the Vista Alegre in Girona.
-The Brazil team had been in Europe to play in the official 1934 FIFA World Cup and included the legendary Leônidas in their team.
-The Catalan XI completed a good month when on June 29 they beat the reigning official La Liga champions, Athletic Bilbao, 5–1.
+The Brazil team had been in Europe to play in the official 1934 FIFA World Cup and their team included the legendary Leônidas.
+The Catalan XI beat the reigning official La Liga champions, Athletic Bilbao, 5–1, on 29 June to close out the month.